-Mr. Higby defended CCA in this wrongful death case by the Estate of Chad Littles, an eighteen year old inmate of the Jail Annex who was beaten to death and kicked in the head by a group of inmates in the "D" Dorm at the Jail Annex.
+Mr. Higby defended CCA in this wrongful death case by the Estate of Chad Littles, an 18-year-old inmate of the Jail Annex who was beaten to death and kicked in the head by a group of inmates in the "D" Dorm at the Jail Annex.
 The dormitory style housing areas at the jail Annex housed up to eighty inmates who were overseen by two guards and a camera monitoring system.
 The inmates targeted Mr. Littles, as they believed he had "snitched" and advised officers of contraband in the dormitory.
 The case was settled for a confidential amount after extensive litigation, but before trial.
 Mr. Higby retained renowned corrections expert Gary DeLand of Utah to opine on liability in the matter.
 Deland's testimony was critical in obtaining a reasonable settlement in the matter.

 Lawrence Johnson v. — Failure to Protect/

 Corrections Corp. of America Failure to Diagnose Alcohol Withdrawal